EngJay/ti-boostxl-drv8301-hal/README.md

 This project depends on Git submodules for its build support.
 To clone the project with build support, use the flags to include submodules recursively.

+NOTE: The `build-systems` repo remains private because it contains proprietary work.
+Contact the maintainer of the repo with any questions.

 ```bash
 > git clone --recurse-submodules <repository-url>
 ```